-If you're not happy with the type of paid home help the council suggests, you can look for services the council provides and ask them to change it if they can.
+If you're not happy with the type of paid home help the council suggests, you can look for services the council provides and ask them to change who provides you help at home, if they can.

-You can speak to someone for advice and help from:
+You can speak to someone for advice and help with care costs and benefits from:

 What you can get for free